-‘Bold And The Beautiful’s’ Jacqueline MacInnes Wood Celebrates Ten Years As Steffy, Plus Advice For Character
+‘Bold And The Beautiful’s’ Jacqueline MacInnes Wood Celebrates 10 Years As Steffy, Plus Advice For Character

 Jacqueline MacInnes Wood is celebrating a huge milestone today.
-Today marks her tenth anniversary on Bold and the Beautiful as Steffy Forrester.
+Today marks her 10th anniversary on Bold and the Beautiful as Steffy Forrester.
 She Knows Soaps interviewed the star on this incredible achievement and learned more about how she has evolved as an actress, and life as part of this incredible daytime team.

 Steffy Forrester was born in 1999, but the soap opera rapidly aged her so that by the time MacInnes Wood landed the role in 2008, she was a young adult.
 Ridge wanted her to come home from her London school to take her rightful place in management at Forrester Creations.
 But, Steffy decided that she would rather learn the ins and outs of the business from the bottom up.
 Today, Steffy earned her right to sit at the top of the food chain as she wasn’t afraid to put in the hard work.